 CPJ emailed the Uzbek Interior Ministry, Hududgazta’minot, and the Termez and Surkhondaryo governments for comment, but did not receive any replies.
 After publication, CPJ’s email to Termez city authorities bounced back with an error message; CPJ then called that office and messaged it on Facebook, but did not receive any replies.

-[Editors’ note: This article has been updated in its last paragraph to reflect CPJ’s attempts to contact Termez authorities.]
+[Editors’ note: This article has been updated in its eighth paragraph to update links to Sttoriy’s coverage, and in its last paragraph to reflect CPJ’s attempts to contact Termez authorities.]